 - The AMF shall select an SMF that supports 5MBS for multicast session join during PDU session establishment, which is used for sending join (i.e. handling of join requests for 5MBS and/or fallback to individual delivery).

-Editor's note: RAN and/or SA3 is assumed to determine the handling of the security for MBS traffic.

 - For N3 transport of the 5GC Shared MBS traffic delivery method, GTP-U tunnelling using a transport layer IP multicast method and shared N3 (GTP-U) Point-to-Point tunnel shall be supported with support for QoS.

 - For N3 transport of the 5GC Shared MBS traffic delivery method, for unicast transport there shall be 1-1 mapping between MBS Session and GTP-U tunnel towards a RAN node, and for multicast transport there shall be 1-1 mapping between MBS Session and the GTP-U tunnel.